pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ## <a id="override"></a>Overriding TLS for components

 You can override TLS settings for each component.
 In your TAP values file a component's configuration takes precedence over `shared` values.
-See [components](../../../components.hbs.md) to understand which components have ingress and how to configure them.
+For more information about which components have ingress and how to configure them, see [components](../../../components.hbs.md).

 >**Note** The approaches can be mixed; use a shared ingress issuer, but
 >override TLS configuration for select components.